born-to-be-mad/misc/Intellij_Idea-tips_and_tricks.md

 * *Highlight usages of element at caret*(Settings > General) - it is rather irritating option which is active by default.
 You can always highlight the element under the caret by 'Shift+Ctrl+F7'.
 * *Editor > Color scheme > General: section 'Editor', property 'Caret row'* - deactivate the checkbox 'Background'.
 * *Editor > Color scheme > Language Defaults, property 'Semantic highlighting'* - activate the checkbox 'Semantic highlighting'
+* *`Settings → Editor → General → Smart Keys.` anc select `Use CamelHumps words`* If you prefer to select words according to CamelCase, e.g. instead of selecting the whole word, select a part of it.

 ## Must-have plugins
 * *Presentation Assistance* - shows name and Win/Mac shortcuts of any action you invoke (View | Appearance | Descriptions of Actions)